Aequivinius/ikean/readme.md

 # Structure

 The `generate` package, unsurprisingly, *generates* the `site` in 3 different languages.
-The content either comes from the `site_content/translations.json` if it's a plain and easy site; or via `checkerboard`.
+The content either comes from plain strings in the the `site_content/translations.json`, or from `.md` files if it needs more layout.

 A checkerboard is an instragram-like layout; made of individual *fields*.
 Each field has its content with structured data, free text, images and models organised in simple directories.
 For each site to be generated, `generate` looks for a directory in `site_content`, which in turn contains the field directories.
 For example, to generate the `aspects.html`, you need to have an `site_content/aspects` folder.